ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 ---

 Hero invited Alex to stay at his home during winter break.
-Hero would be in Canada for a project, and needed someone to watch his dog.
+He was going to Canada for a project, and needed someone to watch his dog.

-"You're learning a lot from Hero," said Alex's host mother.
+"You're learning a lot from Hero," said Alex's host mother, when he asked if he could stay there.
 "How to play chess, how to be a gentleman."

 Hero was friends with Alex's host mother, an older, wealthy woman who lived in a fashionable area of Taipei.